 The emphasis on social justice makes the program unique and a necessary addition to the field, Mitchell said.

 “There are social justice, diversity, equity or inclusion components in every course,” he said.
-“We discuss campus climate, first-generation college students, students of color, critical theories, social justice and law, among many other topics.
+“Discussions include campus climate, first-generation college students, students of color, critical theories, social justice and law, among many other topics.
 Additionally, a diverse set of higher education scholars and practitioners teach the courses, which is essential in a program that highlights social justice.
 So, we are very intentional about the topics we cover, the readings and authors we assign, the assignments we create, and the professionals we recruit to teach.”

-Oleska said the coursework and discussions helped her grow and develop personally and professionally.
+Oleksa said the coursework and discussions helped her grow and develop personally and professionally.

 provide inclusive and equitable service to not only my students, but also my colleagues and institutional partners.
-As an advisor, it is important for me to actively listen and understand that every student is an individual and facing different challenges.”
+As an advisor, it is important for me to actively listen and understand that every student is an individual and facing different

-“Another thing that makes the program unique is the Bellarmine hospitality we deliver, even in an online program,” Mitchell said.
-“Sometimes an online program can feel ‘clinical,’ if you will, but not our program—we build a community.”
+“Another thing that makes the program unique is the Bellarmine hospitality, even in an online program,” Mitchell said.
+“Sometimes an online program can feel ‘clinical,' but not this program—it builds a community.”